flaviagiammarino/blog-website/docs/_sources/blog/chronos_bedrock.rst.txt

 In contrast to other TSFMs, that rely on LLMs pre-trained on text, Chronos models are trained from scratch on a large collection of time series datasets.
-Moreover, unlike other TSFMs, which require fine-tuning on in-domain data, Chronos models generate accurate zero-shot forecasts, without any task-specific adjustments.<br>
+Moreover, unlike other TSFMs, which require fine-tuning on in-domain data, Chronos models generate accurate zero-shot forecasts, without any task-specific adjustments.

 Recently, the Chronos family of TSFMs has been extended with Chronos-Bolt `[2] <#references>`_, a faster, more accurate, and more memory-efficient Chronos model that can also be used on CPU.
-Chronos-Bolt is available in AutoGluon-TimeSeries, Amazon SageMaker JumpStart and Amazon Bedrock.<br>
+Chronos-Bolt is available in AutoGluon-TimeSeries, Amazon SageMaker JumpStart and Amazon Bedrock.

 In the rest of this post, we will walk through a practical example of using Chronos-Bolt with time series data stored in ClickHouse.
 We will create a Bedrock endpoint, then build a Lambda function that invokes the Bedrock